clerk/clerk-cypress-nextjs/README.md

-This is a simple Clerk+Next.js application showing how you can create and run e2e Cypress tests for your application
+This is a simple Clerk+Next.js application showing how you can run e2e Cypress tests for your application using testing tokens.

 ## Accompanying documentation
 https://clerk.dev/docs/testing/cypress